Lindale Winter UIL

 policy debate was my main event in high school, i've been in your shoes before! trust me, i will try my best not to screw you over.

-i would describe myself as a tab judge with a bias toward gamechanger debates. this means, run whatever you'd like! just know i love good offense v. defense debate.
+i would describe myself as a true tab judge. this means, run whatever you'd like! the room is yours !!
 DO NOT BE AFRAID OF CLASH. above all, be polite to your opponents. (more on this at the bottom.)

-speech- first and foremost, debate is a communication event. i will try my best to listen to spreading, however, if it becomes unintelligible i will put my pen down (and you will notice it). speaks will be awarded to those who enunciate, have little verbal clutter, and demonstrate professionalism. organization is key. i will be very strict on this.
+speech- first and foremost, debate is a communication event. i can usually keep up with spreading, however, if it becomes unintelligible i will put my pen down (and you will notice it). speaks will be awarded to those who enunciate, have little verbal clutter, and demonstrate professionalism. organization is key. i will be very strict on this.

 ld

-i debated ld a few times (and won each time). however, i am in no way familiar with all of the ld jargon. remember, i am a policy debater / interp'r.
+i debated ld a few times (and won each time). however, i am in no way familiar with all of the ld jargon. remember, i am first and foremost a policy debater / interp'r.

 okay with whatever. love clash! don't be rude. keep me interested.